Examination Appeals Board

 What is the deadline for appeals?

-You must submit your notice of appeal within six weeks of the day on which the decision was announced.
+You must submit your notice of appeal within six weeks of the day on which the decision was announced (if it concerns a grade this is the mutation date in Osiris, the day that the grade was published).
 If you submit your notice of appeal late, it can only be processed if you have proper grounds for late submission.
 Being on holiday does not constitute proper grounds.

 It is also possible to submit a provisional notice of appeal, for example if the deadline for appeals has almost passed, or if you invoke an internal procedure.
 In a provisional notice of appeal, you indicate that you would like to appeal and include details of the decision you are appealing against, but you do not yet state the grounds for your appeal.
 This is a good way of making sure that you do not miss the appeals deadline.
 The Examination Appeals Board then gives you a deadline for submitting the grounds for your appeal.